My Health Journey: Osteoporosis & What I've Learned So Far

 And so Team Valentine drives on!
 This article is not meant to be medical advice, but after writing it all out I feel a little better about my initial game plan.
 If you are struggling with your health, I encourage you to empower yourself with knowledge, seek care from multiple healthcare providers, and take the necessary actions to support your body.

-If you are looking for a simple and to-the-point approach for taking on your challenges with confidence and ease you'll love our best-selling book, The Art of Breaking Through: Five Simple Steps to Take on Any Challenge & Tackle Self-Doubt.
+If you are looking for a simple and to-the-point mindset approach for taking on your challenges with confidence and ease you'll love my best-selling book, The Art of Breaking Through: Five Simple Steps to Take on Any Challenge & Tackle Self-Doubt.
 Check it out here!

-It can be a beautiful journey, as we slow down, love our bodies, and trust our ability to heal, renew, and thrive.
+It can be a beautiful journey, as we slow down, love our bodies, and trust our ability to heal and thrive.
+WE GOT THIS!

 Center for Menstrual Cycle and Ovulation Research.
 (CEMOR).
 (2014).
 The ABCs of Osteoporosis Prevention for Teenage Women.
 Retrieved from http://www.cemcor.ubc.ca/resources/abcs-osteoporosis-prevention-teenage-women.